MadaMzandu/uisp-ros-plugin/README.md

 3. Mac address to provision DHCP instead.
 4. IP address to bypass the pool

+## Job queue - new feature

+Version 1.8.3 now has a job queue to handle webhook requests that arrive when the target device is unreachable.
+When the plugin receives a webhook for a mikrotik device that is offlie it is automatically queued for later execution.
+The job queue can be executed automatically by enabling the plugin's scheduled execution or manually from Panel > Settings > Jobs then clicking on the "run queue" button.

 ## Enabling automatic username and password generation

 1. You need to go to panel > settings > general and enable the checkbox for this feature.